mrmhodak/buildtest/Architecture.rst

 a cluster filesystem in a non-standard Linux path so modules are used to load the environment properly.

-Names of modulefiles depend on module naming scheme in Easybuild this is controlled by ``eb --module-naming-scheme``.
+Names of modulefiles depend on module naming scheme used at your site.
+In easybuild this is controlled by ``eb --module-naming-scheme``.
 The default naming scheme is **Easybuild Module Naming Scheme (EasyBuildMNS)** which is a flat naming scheme.
 This naming scheme is simple because it presents the software stack in one directory and names of module file tend to be long because they take the